elotroalex/chiens/_texts/translation.md

 - and my brother the volcano with the gun gut
 - and my brother the precipice without a balisier ramp
 - and my mother madness with herbs of smoke and heresy
-- by the feet of the Crusade and the stick
+- by the feet of the Crusade, and the stick
-- on the wintering hands and the never
+- on the wintering hands, and the never
-- and the jujube and the disturbance and the sun pierced with the bayonet.
+- and the jujube, and the disturbance, and the sun pierced with a bayonet.

 *(Toussaint begins to walk, to crawl, to run in imaginary bushes, naked warriors jump around, a djembe beats in the distance.)*